+riaa marge Hous minone or Bulletioracis.

-- Add "Indige nous" in front of "Stakeholders".
-5 new 4 old Advocacy & Solidarity within the University New policy adds s.4.2 aimed at recruiting, retaining and supporting Indigenous students by ensuring data about Indigenous student is collected to determine where supports are needed Absent in old version.
-4.2 The Offices of the Vice-President (University Affairs) and Pretthe University to better recruit, retain, and support Indigenous sturensuring that pertinent data regarding current and incoming Indig collected, maintained, and assessed on a regular basis in order tadditional supports are needed.
-Comme ent.
+5 new 4 old Advocacy & Solidarity within the University New policy adds s.4.2 aimed at recruiting, retaining and supporting Indigenous students by ensuring data about Indigenous student is collected to determine where Absent in old version.
+4.2 The Offices of the Vice-President (University Affairs) and President University to better recruit, retain, and support Indigenous stuensuring that pertinent data regarding current and incoming Indigenous collected, maintained, and assessed on a regular basis in order that additional supports are needed.

+supports are needed